 Atlas International is a comprehensive coverage plan for persons traveling outside their home country and outside the United States.
 You can obtain an instant quote and/or purchase online on this web site.
 The insurance coverage can start as early as today or any future date you specify.
-As soon as you make a purchase, you will receive a virtual id card in your email.
-Physical cards along with the policy will be mailed to you on the next business day.
-You should receive them in about five to seven business days within the United States.
+After purchase, ID cards can be downloaded from MyAccount at any time; there is a link in the purchase confirmation email.
+If you request mailing during the application, then physical ID cards, along with the policy will be mailed to you the following business day.
+If mailed within the United states, you should receive your documents within five to seven business days.

-Around 15 minutes after the purchase, you can download the visa letter from the Client Center section, required for the Schengen visa.
+Around 15 minutes after the purchase, you can download the visa letter from MyAccount section, required for the Schengen visa.
 This letter is enough proof to present to the consulate and no other insurance documents are required.

 What is covered and not covered?